 The elephant trunk snake Acrochordus Javanicus.
-The family Acrochordus are a group of non-venomous, primitive aquatic snakes.
-The snake does appear very similar to an elephant’s trunk, but the similarity with the elephant ends there, because its forked tongue and aquatic life pertain to its reptilian characteristics.
+The family Acrochordus is a group of non-venomous, primitive aquatic snakes.
+The snake does appear very similar to an elephant’s trunk, but the similarity with the elephant ends there because its forked tongue and aquatic life pertain to its reptilian characteristics.
 They are also called (The Javan) file snake and wart snake.
 The names are descriptive of the rough skin of the snake.

 The Elephant Trunk snake possesses a wide, flat head, with the nostrils on top of the snout.
 The head resembles that of a boa.
 In the case of Elephant-trunk snakes, the head is as wide as the body.
 The females of the species are bigger than the males.
 The utmost length they reach is 240 centimeters.
 The snake’s dorsal side is brown-colored and the ventral side is pale yellow.

 The Elephant Trunk snake has a loose and baggy skin, and appears many sizes too large for the reptile.
 Small, rough, adjacent scales cover the skin.
 They call the leather as Karung and this has a good demand in tannery industry.

 The skin is the characteristic feature of (Elephant) trunk snakes that distinguish them from other snakes.
 Other snakes have relatively tight skin and overlapping scales.
 Each scale on the loose, baggy skin of the (Elephant) trunk snake, has warty projections.
 The scales do not overlap either.
 Movement in water is easy because of the loose skin.
 Movement on land is an altogether different story.